top of page

 5. Using the blocks provides extra height, allowing for a deeper backbend while maintaining supportive alignment for the wrists.

-tanding Figure Four Stretch on Blocks
+Tanding Figure Four Stretch on Blocks

 1. Begin by standing with your support blocks placed in front of you, shoulder-width apart.